microsoft/Partner-Center-PowerShell/README.md

 1. Sign in to the [Partner Center](https://partner.microsoft.com/cloud-solution-provider/csp-partner) using credentials that have *Admin Agent* and *Global Admin* privileges
 2. Click on _Dashboard_  at the top of the page, then click on the cog icon in the upper right, and then click the _Partner settings_.
 3. Add a new native application if one does not exist already.
-4. Sign in to the [Azure management portal](https://portal.azure.com) using the same credentials from step 1.
+4. Sign in to the [classic portal](https://portal.azure.com) using the same credentials from step 1.
 5. Click on the _Azure Active Directory_ icon in the toolbar.
 6. Click _App registrations_ -> Select _All apps_ from the drop down -> Click on the application created in step 3.
 7. Click _Settings_ and then click _Redirect URIs_